 Open Storage in the Kitchen

-1. To hide them, and
+1. To conceal items, and

 2. To keep them as clean as possible.